-Can I register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?
+Am I eligible to register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?

-You may qualify if you’re a Veteran, and you or another Veteran at your company meet all of the requirements listed below.
+You may be eligible if you’re a Veteran, and you or another Veteran at your company meet all of the requirements listed below.

 All of these must be true.
 You or another Veteran at your company:

 - Owns 51% or more of the company you want to register, and

 - Has full control over the day-to-day management, decision-making, and strategic policy of the business, and

 - Has the managerial experience needed to manage the business, and

 - Is the highest-paid person in the company (or can provide a written statement explaining why your taking lower pay helps the business), and

 - Works full time for the business, and

 - Holds the highest officer position in the company

 To be considered a Veteran, at least one of these must be true.
 You:

 - Served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and didn’t receive a dishonorable discharge, or

 - Served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status

-Can I register my business as a Service-Disabled Veteran-Owned Small Business (SDVOSB)?
+Am I eligible to register my business as a Service-Disabled Veteran-Owned Small Business (SDVOSB)?